charlienewey/computer-vision-notes/notes.md

 Hough is transformed from Cartesian to polar coordinate space, it becomes a sinusoidal curve -- but it is important to note that the principle of intersecting lines in $(m, c)$ space defining the best-fitting line in $(x, y)$ space remains the same.

+##### RANSAC (RAndom SAmple Consensus)

+RANSAC is a simple line-fitting algorithm based in probability theory.
+The idea is that outliers in a dataset (e.g. noise and other stuff) pull the fitted line away from where it should be -- the *inliers*.

+The algorithm works like this (on a simple level):

+* Repeat many times:
+    * Fit a model to a random subset of the points (samples)
+    * Build a consensus set: other points that fit the model
+    * Evaluate quality of the model: size or total error of the consensus set
+* Rebuild model with best "consensus set"
+* Number of iterations can be estimated based on sample size, probability of outliers, error threshold, and other factors